Sunshine Fest 2026

 Margaret Kwoka holds the Frank R. Strong Chair in Law at The Ohio State University Moritz College of Law where her research focuses on government transparency.
 Her empirical research on FOIA has appeared in the Yale Law Journal and Duke Law Journal as well as in a monograph, “Saving the Freedom of Information Act,” published by Cambridge University Press.
 Her more recent work on FOIA administration and enforcement has appeared in the Georgetown Law Journal and George Washington International Law Review, scholarship that was supported, in part, by a year-long Fulbright-García Robles grant during which time she conducted primary research in Mexico.
 She is also a co-editor of a forthcoming volume, “Populism and Transparency,” in which she is co-authoring a chapter on the Mexican case.
 She has twice testified before Congress at FOIA oversight hearings, been a consultant on government transparency administration to the Administrative Conference of the United States, and currently serves (for the second time) on the Federal FOIA Advisory Committee at the National Archives and Records Administration.
 Prior to joining the academy, she practiced as an attorney at Public Citizen Litigation Group, where she focused on FOIA litigation.

-Isabelle Leofanti is a freshman at Kent State University majoring in business and journalism and a member of the Kent State Women’s Soccer team.
-She is from Naperville, Illinois, and a graduate of Metea Valley High School, where she served as the Lead Investigative Reporter and Copy Editor for The Stampede.
-During her time at Metea Valley, Isabelle reported at the 2024 Democratic National Convention, was a finalist for the National Scholastic Press Association Sports Story of the Year, and received the 2025 Student Freedom of Information Award given by the Student Press Law Center and Brechner FOI Project.
+Isabelle Leofanti is from Naperville, Illinois, and a 2025 graduate of Metea Valley High School, where she served as the Lead Investigative Reporter and Copy Editor for The Stampede.
+During her time at Metea Valley, Isabelle reported at the 2024 Democratic National Convention, was a finalist for the National Scholastic Press Association Sports Story of the Year, and received the 2025 Student Freedom of Information Award given by the Student Press Law Center and Brechner FOI Project for exposing, through public records, problems with the school’s football stadium turf.
+She is currently a freshman at Kent State University majoring in business and journalism and a member of the Kent State Women’s Soccer team.

 Frank LoMonte is newsroom legal counsel to CNN, where he advises the network’s 3,000 worldwide journalists on the full range of legal issues that arise in gathering and distributing news.
 He is an adjunct instructor at the University of Georgia School of Law and previously taught at the University of Florida, where he directed the Joseph L. Brechner Center for Freedom of Information.
 After graduating from the University of Georgia School of Law, he clerked for federal judges on the Eleventh Circuit U.S. Court of Appeals and the Northern District of Georgia.
 He is co-chair of the Free Speech and Free Press Committee of the American Bar Association and a national board member with the Society of Professional Journalists Foundation, which recently awarded him the organization’s highest honor for career achievement, the Wells Key.
 He is a 2024-26 member of the National Archives and Records Administration’s FOIA Advisory Committee, and has published more than 30 academic research papers on media-law topics including FOI law.